M5ez/M5ez/README.md

 **`void buttons(String bttns)`**

-This allows you to pass your own buttons to the function, using the format discused in the chapter on buttons earlier in the documentation.
+This allows you to pass your own buttons to the function, using the format discussed in the chapter on buttons earlier in the documentation.
 By default, a text menu has the buttons `up # select # down` defined while an image menu has `left # select # right`.
 You can provide your own button layout, moving the buttons or adding functions for long presses or key combinations.
 Note that there is nothing special about the word "Select".
 Any button not named "up", "down", "left" or "right" is used to pick the current item, and you can use either an advancedFunction or `.runOnce()` and then a call to `.pickButton()` to figure out which key was pressed.

 Buttons *captioned* "up", "down", "left" or "right" are displayed with a triangular arrow in the corresponding direction instead of that word.
 Buttons *named* "Back", "Exit" or "Done" cause the menu to exit.
 Note that menus without buttons named "up and "down" (text menus) or "left" and "right" (image menus) become impossible to navigate.